Tips on Saving Money

 I like to use vinegar and baking soda for everything!
 It’s really cheap and it’s not toxic like pretty much all of the store bought cleaners.
 I am also obsessed with my diffuser!
 Instead of using harmful air fresheners I use essential oils.
 I have found that diffusing oils is cheaper and more effective than using air fresheners.
 The oils last a long time because all you need is a few drops and you will have a wonderful scent all throughout your home.
 I find that the air fresheners scent doesn’t last as long as I would like.

-I hope that you enjoyed reading my tips and hopefully you will implement some of them into your lives.
+I hope that you enjoyed reading my tips on saving money and hopefully you will implement some of them into your lives.
 If you have any tips that work for you I would love to hear about them, I’m always looking for ways to save more money!